-I DON'T CHASE PICKS.
+I DON'T CHASE BETS

 I MANAGE POSITIONS

-BEFORE EVERY POSITION,
+BEFORE TAKING A POSITION,

-I ASK FOUR QUESTIONS.BEFORE EVERY
+I ASK FOUR QUESTIONS.BEFORE TAKING

-POSITION,
+A POSITION,

 I ASK FOUR